Skip to main content

 Change the order of a Test Case in a Test Suite

-• Click on "" or "" on the left of the name of the Test Case to move it up or down.
+• Click on or under the menu of the Test Case to move it up or down.

 Note that it is possible that due to moving a Test Case and dependencies of Teststeps in the Test Case with Teststeps in previous Test Cases, an error will occur prohibiting the execution of the Test Configuration.